Must-be-Ash/slophub/text.md

 wrun_01KBP6X0GJZXJYY0XVS13TPRMT wrun_01KBP9Q8YCKHXD7W77BYCH33X9

-the workflow doesnt run in prod.
+the app works great in local developement but the workflow doesnt run in prod.
 I get an error as soon as i start it.
 Here's what i got:
   Generation Failed
   Failed to fetch workflow status\
   there was no console logs error.
 Here's what i got from vercel logs: